 In this approach, you target people who speak the same language but who do not necessarily live in the same location.
 A good example is Spanish, a language spoken in 20 countries, or French, the official language of 30 countries.

 A business may wish to launch a website in a foreign language to position themselves for its native speakers.
 This company, for example, operates sites in three different languages: their native German, English, and French.

-My final note on targeting: Often, businesses merge the country and language approach.
+Businesses often merge the country and language approach.
 That’s particularly true if customers in the target location speak a different language than where the company is from.

 #1.
-The URL Structure
+International SEO URL Structure

 This is the second most critical decision in international SEO, after the targeting option, because the URL structure of your international website will affect its search visibility like nothing else.

 You can structure the URL in a number of ways:

 There are pros and cons for each, which affect how likely your new site is to rank well in the search results.